bitglitcher/d16i/README.md

 architecture is to be able to run GCC generated code.
 Im working on an assembler and in a small SoC which should be able to synthesize on any small fpga without external hardware.

+#Want to join the project?

+Anyone who wants to help porting this architecture to GCC is welcome to join.